|

 mind."

-That humanity at large will ever be
+That humanity will ever dispense with

-able to dispense with artificial paradises seems
+artificial paradises seems

-very unlikely.
+unlikely.

-at the best so monotonous, poor and limited that the urge to escape, the
+and limited that the urge to escape, the longing to transcend themselves if

-longing to transcend themselves if only for a few moments, is and has always
+only for a few moments, is and has always been one of the principal appetites

-been one of the principal appetites of the soul.
+of the soul.

-All the vegetable
+All the vegetable sedatives and narcotics, all the

-sedatives and narcotics, all the euphorics that grow on trees, the
+euphorics that grow on trees, the

 hallucinogens that

-Most of these modifiers of consciousness cannot now be taken
+Most of these modifiers of consciousness

-except under doctor's orders, or else illegally and at considerable risk.
+cannot now be taken except under doctor's orders, or else illegally and at

 For unrestricted use America has permitted only